Racial Justice Updates & Resources

 More info below!

-Below is a list of some organizations you can give to, but this list is by no means exhaustive.
+Below is a list of some organizations we encourage you to learn from, donate if you can, and share about.
+This list is by no means exhaustive.
 We encourage you to research organizations in your community that do racial, sexual & gender justice work in schools and/or with young people.
-We encourage you to use social media, GoFundMe, or other platforms to find individual LGBTQ+ youth of Color in your community who are in need of financial support.
-Please don’t hesitate to reach out to us if you need help finding an organization or individual to give to - we are more than happy to help.
+We encourage you to use social media, GoFundMe, or other platforms to find individual LGBTQ+ youth of Color in your community who are in need of support, and uplift these places and people.

-GLSEN Massachusetts acknowledges that there are many approaches to racial, sexual & gender justice, and that money is tight for many of us.
-Monetary donations are not the only way to be involved!
+GLSEN Massachusetts acknowledges that there are many approaches to racial, sexual & gender justice.
 We know that we have much to learn from and with you, and hope to move forward in our racial justice journeys together.
 On the left side of this page, you will see an Educational Resources for Racial Justice document and a Local and National Organizations & Initiatives document.
 We invite you to learn from and contribute to both of these resources as part of our collective efforts towards racial justice and liberation.

 Organizations to Support in Massachusetts